 The most practical reason to keep track of your gambling is to have a firm grasp on your bankroll.
 If you are an avid poker player, you likely have money set aside for you to play your game and you should manage this money as firmly as you do your checking account.
-By keeping a record of your total wins and losses, you will know exactly how well you fair in poker games overall.
+By keeping a record of your total wins and Track Your Poker Results, you will know exactly how well you fair in poker games overall.
 Plus, having a record of your bankroll will make things a lot easier during tax time if you win a big jackpot.

 Analyze Your Poker Game

 You often look for ways to improve your game, but how can you improve your skills efficiently if you do not know what needs improving?
 Take notes of every game as soon as you are done playing.
 Note any mistakes you made, hands you played extremely well, or thoughts on the other players.
-You can refer to these notes later when you are looking for a weak spot in your poker strategies.
+You can refer to these notes later when you are looking for a weak spot in your poker glossary of craps bets.
 On the flip side, having a list of good moves you have made in the game works as a great motivational tool.

 Gain Some Perspective

 Poker players can have a very selective memory when it comes to their past poker games or tournaments.
 A mid range, or even poor game, can get over-inflated in our memories.
 While telling the tall tell of your poker wins around the break room is not going to hurt anyone, it does you no good to have a false sense of how well you are really playing.
 By keeping track of your games, you can keep avoid that selective memory all together and know exactly where you stand.